MuratovBektur/vuejs-dialog-box/README.md

 <br>

-# Vue Dialog Modal Box (alert, prompt, confirm)
+# Vue dialog modal box (alert, prompt, confirm)

-> A dialog for alerts, prompts, and confirms that is lightweight and based on promises with Typescript support.
+> A dialog for alerts, prompts, and confirms that is lightweight and based on promises with Typescript support (only supports vue 2).

 <br>